Josh-404/dinner-and-a-movie/README.md

 We'd love to build out the app further with the following details:

 * Adding more code to filter and refine the results and prevent bad results from displaying.
-In the future, we'd like to write code to limit the movie results based on a certain timeframe like movies released in the past 1 month or 2 months or only showtimes at certain times.
+In the future, we'd like to write code to limit the movie results based on a certain timeframe like movies released in the past 1 month or 2 months or only showtimes at certain times that the user defines.
 We'd also like to refine the code to skip JSON results when properties were missing.
 For a few zip codes, some restaurant results did not have one of the properties we wanted to display, so the code would error out.

 * Adding more visual elements.
 In the future, we'd like to try and incorporate the [Open Movie Database API](http://www.omdbapi.com/) to pull in movie posters images to replace it with the movie title or adding restaurant/food pictures for the restaurant results.